GriceTurrble/recipes.riceprower.com/_recipes/chili_con_carne.md

   - |
     Serve and enjoy.
 footnotes:
+  - |
+    **Beans**: I like a mix of dark red kidney, pinto, black, and cannellini beans; one 15oz can each.
+  - |
-  - For chili powder, not just any store brand will do.
+    **Chili powder**: not just any store brand will do.
 I like using [El Diente Southwestern Seasoning from Savory Spice](https://www.savoryspiceshop.com/products/el-diente-southwestern-seasoning).
 It bills itself as a seasoning or rub, but I find it can just replace chili powder in any recipe calling for it, to great success.
 ---

 My own personal chili recipe.
 More than just meat and beans in a sauce, the balance of spices, the bell peppers, the touch of sweetness; all comes together into a melting pot of excellence.
 Serve with rice or pasta, with some cheese, some sour cream, maybe even some chips.
 Not so good on hot dogs, I'm afraid.